conradakunga/Blog/README.md

 # Blog

-This is the Jekyll source of my blog https://conradakunga.com/blog
+This is the Jekyll source of my blog [Conrad Akunga](https://conradakunga.com/blog)